openGDA/gda-core/documentation.gda/GDA_Developer_Guide/source/epics_integration/area_detector_viewer.rst

 Using the gda.rcp.views.OpenViewListBoxComposite
 ------------------------------------------------

-A simply way to provide a list of AD Viewer views to the user is by using the OpenViewListBoxComposite with the views described in instance of either gda.rcp.views.OpenViewOptionImpl with the secondaryId property set to the name of the OSGi service that implements ADController or uk.ac.gda.epics.adviewer.views.ADOpenViewOption if there is a common PVPrefix for the plugins::
+A simple way to provide a list of AD Viewer views to the user is by using the OpenViewListBoxComposite with the views described in an instance of either gda.rcp.views.OpenViewOptionImpl with the secondaryId property set to the name of the
+OSGi service that implements ADController or uk.ac.gda.epics.adviewer.views.ADOpenViewOption if there is a common PVPrefix for the plugins::

 				<bean class="gda.rcp.views.OpenViewListBoxCompositeFactory">